 D-4-b-ii Evaluation of molecular consequence of variants

-D-4-b-ii-(1) Impact on gene expression: real-time quantitative PCR
+D-4-b-ii-(1) Impact on gene expression: RT-qPCR

 Real-time quantitative PCR analysis of the genes downstream of the 6 selected variants will be performed on individuals that have been identified as recurrent for the variants and a similar sized group of non-recurrent individuals.
 We will look for perturbed gene expression in the target genes.
-This analysis will inform us if a SNP (in promoter or enhancer regions) has any effect on transcription of the target gene.
+This analysis will inform us if a SNP (in noncoding regulatory regions) has any effect on transcription of the target gene.
 Recurrent rare SNPs will be further validated by PCR assays using primers that can amplify the genomic region encompassing the SNP.
 PCR will be followed by direct sequencing of the amplicon using an ABI 3730 DNA Sequence Analyzer on a subset of tumor-normal pairs to verify the individual promoter/enhancer mutations for further confirmation.

 D-4-b-ii-(2) Functional consequences: CRISPR/Cas-9 system

-We will utilize the newly discovered CRISPR/Cas-9 system139-141 to generate endogenous mutations in TF binding site in a panel of prostate cancer cell lines (VCaP, LnCaP, DU145 and PC3).
+We will utilize the newly discovered CRISPR/Cas-9 system139-141 to generate endogenous mutations in TF binding sites in a panel of prostate cancer cell lines (VCaP, LnCaP, DU145 and PC3).
 This unique system will provide us an opportunity to directly modulate endogenous genes and minimize artifacts due to the transfection based reporter assays.
 Using CRISPR/Cas-9-mediated genome-engineering method142 we will directly generate mutations within promoter/enhancers of target genes.
 Theoretically we will generate 6 individual SNPs in each cell line and will study functional relevance of these changes compared to WT.
-In case of rare mutations, which occur within both promoter and enhancer regions of the same gene, we will develop cell lines having these combinatorial mutations.
-Mutations within regulatory regions like promoter and enhancer regions might contribute to one or more biological effects as described in the schematic (Fig 11).
+Mutations within regulatory regions like promoter and enhancer regions might contribute to one or more biological effects as described in Fig. 11.

-The mutant and WT cell lines generated using CRISPR/Cas-9 system will be monitored for a) phenotypic changes by confocal microscopy and actin staining to determine effects of mutation on cytoskeletal reorganizationb) influence on proliferation by MTT and CellTiter-Glo® Luminescent Cell Viability Assay (Promega) c) influence on invasive and migratory potential using, matrigel coated invasion and boyden chambers in 24 well formatd) senescence by β-gal staining e) apoptosis by tunnel assay.
+The mutant and WT cell lines generated using CRISPR/Cas-9 system will be monitored for (a) phenotypic changes by confocal microscopy and actin staining to determine effects of mutation on cytoskeletal reorganization, (b) influence on proliferation by MTT and CellTiter-Glo® Luminescent Cell Viability Assay (Promega), (c) influence on invasive and migratory potential using, matrigel coated invasion and boyden chambers in 24 well format, (d) senescence by β-gal staining and (e) apoptosis by tunnel assay.